 whole populations quietly on the move.

 ‘Harbour Lights’ sees the world and the past from the perspective of a small town tucked away on the coast, a place whose offer of refuge becomes illusory.
 But then you walk out from the town along the coastal path towards Charles Fort, and, as the land curves, you turn around to gaze across the water.
 Kinsale is arrayed before you, the home of poetry.
 The yachts are playing in the harbour.
-The houses line up the slope, their windows looking out hopefully.
+The houses line up the slope, looking out hopefully.
 The sun rises in spite of everything and lights up the slate roofs.
 There are shining windows.
 Everything is going to be all right.

 This is the first in an occasional series on favourite poets of mine